geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Code is good.
 I like the code.
 Yeah, but it never changed.
 Oh, the code never changes.
 Yeah.
 Um..
 I mean, we have this, like..

 ##### **Chenyu** [[00:33:50](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2030)]
 I mean, I read this.
 Maybe it's just because lack of better tools for this kind of stuff.
-Because usually, for my use case, I want to see how one op might disappear from the big UOP.
+Because usually, for my use case, I want to see how one op might disappear from the big UOp.

 ##### **Geohot** [[00:34:08](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2048)]
-The other thing that I'd really like is if I click on a UOP, could it add.. labels to each edge to say which input it's going to?
+The other thing that I'd really like is if I click on a UOp, could it add.. labels to each edge to say which input it's going to?

 ##### **Geohot** [[00:34:28](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2068)]
 Like the paths?